petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 - Retry your failed builds in a less concurrent manner.
 - If the current Azure Container Instances limits for your subscription are too low to support your image-building scenarios, you can request an increase in your [Azure Container Instances quota](../../container-instances/container-instances-resource-and-quota-limits.md#next-steps).

-### Isolated Image Build is causing a failure
+### Isolated Image Builds feature is causing a failure

 #### Error

-VM Image Builder builds are failing due to Isolated Image Build.
+VM Image Builder builds are failing due to Isolated Image Builds.

 #### Cause

 VM Image Builder builds can fail for reasons listed elsewhere in this article.
-However, there's a small chance that a build fails due to Isolated Image Builds depending on your scenario, subscription quotas, or some unforeseen service error.
+However, there's a small chance that a build fails due to Isolated Image Builds, depending on your scenario, subscription quotas, or some unforeseen service error.
 For more information, see [Isolated Image Builds](../security-isolated-image-builds-image-builder.md).

 #### Solution

 If you determine that a build is failing due to Isolated Image Builds, you can do the following:

-- Ensure there's no [Azure policy](/azure/governance/policy/overview) blocking the deployment of resources mentioned in the [Prerequisites section](./image-builder-troubleshoot.md#prerequisites), specifically Azure Container Instances.
+- Ensure that no [Azure policy](/azure/governance/policy/overview) is blocking the deployment of resources mentioned in the [Prerequisites section](./image-builder-troubleshoot.md#prerequisites), specifically Azure Container Instances.
-- Ensure that your subscription has a sufficient quota for Azure Container Instances to support all your concurrent image builds.
+- Ensure that your subscription has sufficient quota for Azure Container Instances to support all your concurrent image builds.
 For more information, see the [Subscription exceeded the Azure Container Instances quota](#subscription-exceeded-the-azure-container-instances-quota) section in this article.

 VM Image Builder is currently in the process of deploying Isolated Image Builds.
 Specific image templates are not tied to Isolated Image Builds, and the same image template might or might not use Isolated Image Builds during different builds.